stcorp/avl-use-cases/usecase08/Usecase_8_QDOAS_AMF.md

 -  **QDOAS configuration file**: for this use case we use pre-defined configuration file `S5P_TROPOMI_HCHO_ISFRfit_qdoasconfig_radasref.xml` for HCHO DOAS fit that is located in this example at the same folder as our notebook.
 At command line `-c` refers to the definition of configuration file.
 The configuration file uses data from the `data` folder, that needs to be downloaded also.
 - **TROPOMI L1B input file**: `S5P_OFFL_L1B_RA_BD3_20230608T193244_20230608T211414_29289_03_020100_20230608T230242.nc`, the input is referred with `-f` at the command line.
 - **QDOAS output file**: The QDOAS output file in this use case is named as `S5P_L2_QDOASSCD_radasref.nc`, and referred with `-o` at the command line.
-- To reduce the computing time, the xml file specified with the `-c` option includes specifications to limit the processing to pixels between the `[45, 65]` degree elatitude interval.
+- To reduce the computing time, the xml file specified with the `-c` option includes specifications to limit the processing to pixels between the `[45, 65]` degree latitude interval.
 To undo this, find the `<geolocation selected="rectangle">` in the xml file and change `rectangle` to `none`.

 We first download the necessary data files (in case they are not available locally yet):